graphql/graphql-http/README.md

 This is the official [GraphQL over HTTP spec](https://graphql.github.io/graphql-over-http/) reference implementation and as such follows the specification strictly without any additional features (like file uploads, @stream/@defer directives and subscriptions).

-Having said this, graphql-http is mostly aimed for library authors and simple server setups, where the requirements are exact to what the spec offers.
+Having said this, graphql-http is mostly aimed for library authors and simple server setups, where the requirements are exact to what the aforementioned spec offers.

 If you want a feature-full server with bleeding edge technologies, you're recommended to use [GraphQL Yoga](https://www.the-guild.dev/graphql/yoga-server) instead.